wadobo/winvo/README.md

 the number for the next invoice.
 You can modify this file content to start generating invoices from any invoice number you need.

+It's also worth noting that the first time the config file will be a copy of the default.conf file, but if the script finds a previous invoice with the same invoicename, it will use it as the source config file.

 ## WInvo file format

 Each invoice is a .conf file with the invoice information like: